psychemedia/storytelling-notes/knight-york-fish-ring.md

 The old lady .answered, ' I saw in a dream a city with a tree which used to bear golden apples, and whoso ate of them grew well and healthy, and died not.
 For twenty years now the tree has put forth no more fruit,_ and the people know not what they ought to do.'

-The Sun-King said, *They should kill the serpent that gnaws at the root of the tree.'
+The Sun-King said, 'They should kill the serpent that gnaws at the root of the tree.'

 Again he slept, and after a while his mother twitched out a second hair.
 Then cried the Sun-King, ' Mother, what 's the meaning of this ? why can't you let me sleep ? '